 Mike has coached seven national champions in Track & Field and at four Division I NCAA programs.

 He’s on the Strength Running Podcast today to talk about how distance runners can benefit from speed development – from specific workouts to other ways of getting faster (it’s not all sprint work).

 - Stuart McMillan (sprint coach)

 - USATF Coaching Education

 - How to lift for speed (and what not to do)

 This episode was more in-depth on the science and practical application of speed development – or as Mike likes to say, “running insanely fast.”
 I sincerely hope you enjoyed it.

-The strength training component of our conversation will soon be addressed in a lot more detail here on the Strength Running blog.
+The strength training component of our conversation is now addressed in a lot more detail in our free strength ecourse.

 - The specific lifts that most benefit runners

 - The proper way to warm up before a lifting session